wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/StateDefinition.md

 }
 ```

-As you can see from the above code, we now have a clear and simple picture of how the feature works and what the view will be able to see and do in any given state.
+As you can see from the above code, we now have a clear and straightforward picture of how the feature works and what the View can see and do in any given state.

-In contrast, many other architectures will tell you to put all of X in "this" bucket, and all of Y in "that" bucket.
-However, with VSM, the "Shape of the Feature" is entirely up to you and provides unprecedented type-safety for the entire feature.
+In contrast, many other architectures will tell you, "Put all of X in 'this' bucket, and all of Y in 'that' bucket."
+However, with VSM, the "Shape of the Feature" is entirely up to you and provides unprecedented type safety for the entire feature.
 You'll find that as you implement features in VSM, the compiler will protect the business logic based on the above definition.

 You have absolute creative freedom in how the feature requirements are modeled into Swift, as long as you follow some basic guidelines:

-1. Your feature shape is contained within a single `ViewState` type
+1. The ViewState contains your entire feature shape
-1. All actions that update the view _must_ return one or more of these `ViewState` values
+1. All actions that update the View must return one or more of these ViewState values
 1. Data and actions are not accessible outside of their intended states

 ### Simple Feature Shapes

-While the above feature shape is a good design, it is a fairly complex example for VSM.
-There is an opportunity here to simplify further by separating some concerns across multiple smaller VSM components.
+While the above feature shape is a good design, it is a somewhat complex example for VSM.
+There is an opportunity to simplify it further by separating some concerns across multiple smaller VSM components.
 To do this, look for a way to cleanly break the state into smaller, less complex type graphs.
-It also helps to consider how this feature shape will be interpreted by the view, then optimize for efficiency without sacrificing safety where possible.
+It also helps to consider how the View will use this feature shape and optimize for efficiency without sacrificing safety where possible.

 The loading of `UserData` only happens once for the entire lifecycle of this feature.
-Therefore, the `initialized`, `loading`, and `loadingError` states can be split off to a parent view.
+Therefore, we can split off the `initialized`, `loading`, and `loadingError` states to a parent view.
 Once loaded, the parent view can show the Editing View as its child, passing the `UserData` to it upon construction.
-If we follow this approach, we end up with two separate, but related VSM components, each with its own states, data, and actions.
+If we follow this approach, we end up with two separate but related VSM components, each with its states, data, and actions.

 As described above, the parent VSM component will have the following view state definition: